rakugoteam/Rakugo-archive/README.md

 If you want to help please write to us on our [Gitter room](https://gitter.im/jeremi360/Ren-GD).

-Logo is base on Godot icon from Linux Pop icon theme.
+Logo is base on Godot icon from Linux Pop icon theme.<br />
-</p> Logo is Godot head with hair like anime character.
+Logo is Godot head with hair like anime character.<br />
-Custom Ren Nodes icons are based on [Godot icons](https://github.com/godotengine/godot-design)
+Custom Ren Nodes icons are based on [Godot icons](https://github.com/godotengine/godot-design/tree/master/engine/icons/optimized).